Create and Manage Projects

 The Hugging Face integration provides API access to Hugging Face Hub for model management.
 This integration enables per-Project control over which Hugging Face model repositories are available to teams.

 Parameter Description Required Integration Name The name for this Hugging Face integration.
-Each integration name must be unique within the scope of the Project. ✅ API Key A Hugging Face API token with readorwriteaccess.✅ Annotations (Reserved for future use) The Kubernetes annotations assigned to the integration. ❌ Labels (Reserved for future use) The Kubernetes labels assigned to the integration. ❌ Once all required information is entered, select Validate to test your Hugging Face API key.
-Once validated, Save your integration.
+Each integration name must be unique within the scope of the Project. ✅ API Key A Hugging Face API token with readorwriteaccess.✅ Annotations (Reserved for future use) The Kubernetes annotations assigned to the integration. ❌ Labels (Reserved for future use) The Kubernetes labels assigned to the integration. ❌ When the form is complete, select Validate to confirm your Hugging Face API key, then Save the integration.

 NVIDIA NGC Integration

-The NVIDIA NGC integration provides credentials for pulling NIM (NVIDIA Inference Microservice) container images from the NVIDIA container registry (
+The NVIDIA NGC integration provides credentials for pulling NVIDIA Inference Microservices (NIMs) from the NVIDIA container registry (

 nvcr.io).
-This integration enables per-Project control over which NIM images are available to teams.Parameter Description Required Integration Name The name for this NVIDIA NGC integration.
-Each integration name must be unique within the scope of the Project. ✅ API Key An NVIDIA NGC API key for authenticating with the nvcr.iocontainer registry.✅ Annotations (Reserved for future use) The Kubernetes annotations assigned to the integration. ❌ Labels (Reserved for future use) The Kubernetes labels assigned to the integration. ❌ Once all required information is entered, select Validate to test your NVIDIA NGC API key.
-Once validated, Save your integration.
+This integration enables per-Project control over which NIMs are available to teams.Parameter Description Required Integration Name The name for this NVIDIA NGC integration.
+Each integration name must be unique within the scope of the Project. ✅ API Key An NVIDIA NGC API key for authenticating with the nvcr.iocontainer registry.✅ Annotations (Reserved for future use) The Kubernetes annotations assigned to the integration. ❌ Labels (Reserved for future use) The Kubernetes labels assigned to the integration. ❌ With your inputs in place, select Validate to confirm your NVIDIA NGC API key, then Save the integration.

-All configured integrations appear on the Project settings screen.
-If any changes are needed, select Edit; otherwise, proceed to the Next screen.
+All configured integrations appear on the Project settings page.
+If any changes are needed, select Edit; otherwise, proceed to the Next page.

 -

-Use the Access control screen to map OpenID Connect (OIDC) groups to Project roles.
+Use the Access control page to map OpenID Connect (OIDC) groups to Project roles.
 At least one viewer, editor, and admin group is required per Project.
 Select Add group to add groups or the Delete icon to remove them.
-Proceed to the Next screen when finished.
+Proceed to the Next page when finished.

 infoThe OIDC groups must match the groups from your identity provider (Azure AD, Okta, etc.).
 For static Dex users, these groups must be configured in the